ShadrackOdielo/Cinemania/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Authors
+-shadrack odielo
+##licensing
+-MIT
+## Can I contribute
+This site is a work in progress and therefore anyone can submit a pull request to make changes to the site. i will continue to add functionality as time goes by.